nbe95/advent-of-code-2025/README.md

   - The best software design is only as good as it fits real-world input.
 - Day 05
   - Optimization _does_ matter.
+- Day 09
+  - A good drawing beats hours of thinking.